|Nutrition Facts (per serving)|

 No-bake cookies are great to make on days where you want a treat, but don't want to heat up the kitchen.
 The dessert is ready in a snap because the cookies start to firm up at room temperature in about 30 minutes.
 If you just can't wait that long, simply pop them in the refrigerator to harden quicker.

-These are great to make with kids since they can assist with less supervision than cookies that require the stove.
+These are great to make with kids since they can assist with less supervision than cookies that require the oven.
 They are perfect for a casual weekday when you need to satisfy your sweet tooth.

 2 cups granulated sugar